An invitation to the sample complexity of quantum hypothesis testing

 In the setting of asymmetric binary quantum hypothesis testing, there are no prior probabilities associated with preparing an unknown state---we simply assume that a state is prepared deterministically, but the identity of the prepared state is unknown to the distinguisher.
 The goal of the distinguisher is to minimize the probability of the second kind of error subject to a constraint on the probability of the first kind of error.
 Indeed, given a fixed $\varepsilon \in [0,1]$, the scenario reduces to the following optimization problem:

-This formulation of the hypothesis testing problem is more relevant in radar applications~\cite{van2004detection}, where the type~I error probability is called the ``false alarm rate,'' and the type~II error probability is called the ``missed detection rate.''
-Indeed, in such a scenario, one is willing to tolerate a fixed rate of false alarms but then wishes to minimize the rate of missed detections.
+This formulation of the hypothesis testing problem is relevant, for example, to detecting anomalies or disease signatures, where the type~I error probability is called the ``false positive rate,'' and the type~II error probability is called the ``missed detection rate'' or ``false negative rate.''
+Indeed, in such a scenario, one is willing to tolerate a fixed rate of false positives but then wishes to minimize the rate of missed detections.